Vccccc/mynote/gdb/gdb-tutorial.md

 	>(gdb) info b
 Num Type　　　Disp Enb Address　　What
 1   breakpoint　　keep y　0x0040104f in main at printch.cpp:27
 2   breakpoint　　keep y　0x004010a7 in main at printch.cpp:35
-5.
+5. Deleting a breakpoint.
+6. Example.
+Delete the breakpoint at line 35.

+(gdb) delete 2